readthedocs/readthedocs.org/docs/user/index.rst

 .. _Read the docs: https://readthedocs.org/

-You can find out more about our all the :doc:`features </reference/features>` in these pages.

 First time here?
 ----------------

 🚀 :doc:`/tutorial/index`
-  Read to take the first practical steps to getting started on Read the Docs?
+  This tutorial helps you take the first practical steps and get started with Read the Docs.

 ..
 TODO: This next item needs its article to be finished in a separate PR
 .. https://github.com/readthedocs/readthedocs.org/pull/10071

-💡 :doc:`Why use a dedicated documentation platform? </integrations>` Get an introduction to some of the most important reasons for using a *Documentation CI* and build *docs as code*.
+💡 :doc:`Why use a dedicated documentation platform? </integrations>` An introduction to some of the most important reasons for using a *Documentation CI* and build *docs as code*.

 :doc:`🔠 All tutorials </tutorials/index>`
-  Using a documentation tool like Sphinx or MkDocs for the first time or importing an existing project?
+  Using documentation tools like **Sphinx** or **MkDocs** for the first time or **importing an existing project**?
   We have the tutorials to get you started!